RsGoksel/Genetic-Algorithm-Solutions/Game_Solutions/readme.md

-In this repository, approach of solving the games with Genetic Algorithms has 3 main classes.
+In this work, the approach of solving the games with Genetic Algorithms has 3 main classes.

   * Brain (Neural Network)
   * Agent
   * Environment

 ## Environment
-    Environment is the class of game screen which controlls all variable and gives visible output.
-It has 4 methods.
+    Environment class has game Settings.
+Involves Initial variables, Methods, and configurations.

 ![Env](https://github.com/RsGoksel/Genetic-Algorithms-Solutions/assets/80707238/d56c01f5-df97-4136-815e-ac4a884155c5)

 ## Brain and Agent

- Every ANN and agent variables may change considering the differents problems but they have kinda similar approachs.
-    weights, layers, activation functions for brain
-    iterating or moving mechanism, fitness function and decision.
-Final layer has to be number of decisions.
-For example if you're moving 4 dimension to move, than use 4 layer at final layer.
+   Brain class has Weights, Layers, Activation Functions.
+Consider it Neural Network.
+   Gathered informations attachs to first layer of brain and eventually a prediction is obtained.

+   Agent class has on the other hand has Brain class initially, also has variables which depends on the game, like movement settings, skill and limitations etc.

 - !
-The depth of an artificial neural network (ANN) is significant and may depend on the complexity of your problem.
+The depth of an artificial neural network (ANN) is important and may depend on the complexity of your problem.
+Choose a depth suitable for your problem.

 ![Brain-Agent](https://github.com/RsGoksel/Genetic-Algorithms-Solutions/assets/80707238/1390930e-e344-4f51-a232-e4d1c2fcc988)

 ## Crossover

-And the backbone of genetic algorithms.
-Crossover mechanism has to be set and written according to the solution of the problem.
-Like Uniform Crossover, One-Point Crossover, Two-Point Crossover etc.
+Crossover mechanism depends on the problem.
+There are Uniform Crossover, One-Point Crossover, Two-Point Crossover etc.
+Generally in these game solutions uniform crossover has been used.

+*Uniform crossover involves selecting only one genome simultaneously from two different members.

 ![Crossover](https://github.com/RsGoksel/Genetic-Algorithms-Solutions/assets/80707238/cd154469-0566-4f05-87a4-deb9f59601ad)

-When round is over, died agents are fetched and choosen by their own fitness values.
-The bests are chosen and being crossover.
-Every weights of 2 parents are chosen by probability coefficient and produces new child which may close to better fitness function
+When round is over, Died agents are fetched and chosen based on their own fitness values.
+Good ones (considering fitness function) are chosen and applied crossover.
+Pairs of weights from two parents are selected based on a probability coefficient and used to produce a new child agent, which may exhibit an improved fitness function.

 ________________________________________________________________________________________________